C++ Widget Plugin

 C++ Widget Plugin allows you to create your very own widget and modify its behaviour to suit the needs of the data you want to present.
 The code is compiled into an external library and automatically recognized and loaded by Dewesoft.
 This is why your widget can be easily exported and imported for use on other computers.

-The examples of C++ Widget plugins we mention in this tutorial are available on Dewesoft's webpage under Support > Downloads > Developers > C++ Plugin.
-Note that you have to be logged in to access the C++ Plugin section.
+The examples of C++ Widget plugins we mention in this tutorial are available on Dewesoft's webpage under Support > Dewesoft Downloads > Developer downloads > Online PRO training C++ plugin examples.

 In order to start using C++ Widget Plugin, you must have Visual Studio IDE installed on your system.
 Some of the reasons we have chosen Visual Studio are its functionalities, powerful developer tooling, like IntelliSense code completion and debugging, fast code editor, easy modification/customization, and many more.

-You can download the DewesoftX Widget plugin template the Dewesoft webpage under Support > Downloads > Developers > C++ Plugin.
-Note that you have to be logged in to access the C++ Plugin section.
+You can download the DewesoftX Widget plugin template from our Dewesoft webpage, Support > Dewesoft Downloads > Developer Downloads > Visual Studio Development Tool (2017/2019 or 2022).
 After downloading, just double-click the file and the VSIX installer will guide you through the installation process.

 Once Visual Studio is downloaded and installed you will be able to download the Dewesoft plugin template using the New project window and selecting the DewesoftX C++ Widget plugin template.